johncarlochengroa/InventoryOOP/README.md

 📂 **Project Structure**

 * Food.java: Defines the Food class, which inherits from Item and includes additional properties for food-specific data.
+* Tool.java: Defines the Tool class, which inherits from Item and includes additional properties for tool-specific data.
+* Weapon.java: Defines the Weapon class, which inherits from Item and includes additional properties for weapon-specific data.
-* Item.java: The parent class for all inventory items, containing fundamental properties like name, description, and quantity.
+* Item.java: The parent class for all inventory items, containing fundamental properties like name and quantity.
 * ItemManager.java: Contains static methods for handling user input and managing item-related logic.
 * Main.java: The main class that drives the application loop and calls the necessary methods.
-* SaveManager.java: Handles the reading from and writing to the save.txt file for data persistence.

 📝 **Changelog**

-Version 7 Patch 1 (October 2, 2025)
+Version 8 Milestone 1 (December 12, 2025)

-* Fixed issue for displaying items, Food still not displaying (will fix in the next patch)
+* Rewrote the entire program
-* Added new error messages for SaveManager
+* Added everything before except saving
-* Optimized Code

 👤 **Credits**